 What Are the Risks of Using Coconut Oil for Dogs?

 Giving your dog too much coconut oil can lead to stomach upset and diarrhea.
-Some preliminary studies have also linked the excessive use of coconut oil to exacerbating the leaky gut disease.
+Some preliminary studies have also linked the excessive use of coconut oil to exacerbating leaky gut disease.
 It’s best to avoid giving coconut oil to your dog without first talking to your vet, as with any changes you make to your dog’s diet or anything you put on its skin.

 Other Possible Uses for Coconut Oil